Anant/Cassandra.Api/README.md

 ![pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/connect-rest-driver.png?raw=true)

-Finally click the download secure bundle button to download the zip of right-click to the button to get the url
+4. Finally click the download secure bundle button to download the zip of right-click to the button to get the url and save the zip file to the **cassandra.api/astra.credentials** directory of this project.

 ![pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/connect-driver-1000.png?raw=true)

-4. After, click on the link to "Download secure connect bundle" and save the zip file to the **cassandra.api/astra.credentials** directory of this project.

 5. ***Fill in the naming conventions you declared earlier, when you setup your database, in your (cassandra.api/astra.credentials/UserCred.json) file***
 - The following is an example of what the UserCred.json would look like following the example in the screenshots above.